NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: The Individual Galaxies

 \subsubsection{X-ray Spectral Fitting}

 We started by fitting Source 1's \chandra{} spectrum alone with a simple POWERLAW model, finding best-fit values for its POWERLAW spectral index of $\Gamma = 1.17$ and normalization of $5.36\: \times \: 10^{-6}\, {\rm cts}\, {\rm s}^{-1}\, {\rm keV}^{-1}$.
 We then fit the AGN and Source 1 jointly, freezing the spectral parameters of Source 1 to the best-fit values from \chandra{}.
 We started with TBABS*(POWERLAW+POWERLAW) and found C-stat/d.o.f.\ = 479.68/463.
 We then added BORUS (C-stat/d.of.\ = 398.96/459) and APEC (C-stat/d.o.f.\ = 382.89/457) components to the AGN. $\mathrm{CF_{tor}}$ was unconstrained in this fit, but $\mathrm{\cos(\theta_{inc})}$ was constrained.
 We froze $\mathrm{cos(\theta_{inc})}$ to its best-fit value of 0.86 before refitting, which allowed us to place a lower limit on $\mathrm{CF_{tor}}$.
 The final C-stat/d.o.f.\ is 396.15/458.
 The parameters of this final fit are tabulated in Table \ref{tab:NGC3982params} and the model is plotted over the X-ray data in Figure \ref{fig:NGC3982_uf}.
+The resulting logarithm of the 2-10 keV luminosity (in units of $\mathrm{erg\:s^{-1}}$) measured from this model is $42.83^{+0.13}_{-0.08}$.